agera-edc/MinimumViableDataspaceOld/docs/developer/publish-asset.md

 ## Publishing an asset

 * Go to`Contract Definitions` pane and here you will see any existing contract definitions if any.
-* Click on `Create Contract Definition` button and this will open an UI popup where you can add further details.
+* Click on `Create Contract Definition` button and this will open a UI popup where you can add further details.
 * Add a unique ID e.g. UUID for the contract definition in UI box named `ID`.
 * Select appropriate access policy from the dropdown.
 * Select appropriate contract policy from the dropdown.